The Importance of Your Liver & How to Keep It Healthy

 What is Liver Failure?

-• Swelling in the belly, arms, or legs
+• Swelling: Fluid buildup in the abdomen, arms, or legs.

 Chronic Liver Failure